 What is the attitude of a Lhasa Apso?

-Is a Lhasa Apso right for me?
+Is a Lhasa Apso a difficult dog?

-Do Lhasa Apso get separation anxiety?
+Do Lhasa Apso get jealous?

-Add a Comment
+Leave a Comment

 Your email address will not be published.
 Required fields are marked *